-- E. Location of Required Parking Spaces: Required parking spaces shall be located as set forth in this section. - (1) On Same or Adjacent Lot: For dwellings, motel, automobile-oriented services, and elementary, junior high, and high schools, required parking spaces shall be provided on the same lot as the main building(s) or on an adjoining lot or lots zoned for the main use of the property. - (2) Other Uses: For uses not listed in Subsection (1) above, required parking spaces shall be located within three hundred (300) feet of the lot on which the main building is located and an adequate pedestrian walkway/path shall be provided between the two. - (3) Adjacent and Off-site Lots: If an adjacent or off-site lot is used to satisfy the parking requirements, the lot(s) shall be secured in such a manner that will provide parking for the life of the project.
-This requirement does not preclude the use of reciprocal parking agreements, so long as the agreement is in a form acceptable to Washoe County. - F. Design of Parking Areas: The design standards for off-street parking facilities shall be set forth in this section; - Parking Lot Design: Parking lot design and dimensions shall be in accordance with Table C and Figure 4.7.
+- E. Location of Required Parking Spaces: Required parking spaces shall be located as set forth in this section. - (1) On Same or Adjacent Lot: For dwellings, motel, automobile-oriented services, and elementary, junior high, and high schools, required parking spaces shall be provided on the same lot as the main building(s) or on an adjoining lot or lots zoned for the main use of the property. - (2) Other Uses: For uses not listed in Subsection (1) above, required parking spaces shall be located within three hundred (300) feet of the lot on which the main building is located. - (3) Adjacent and Off-site Lots: If an adjacent or off-site lot is used to satisfy the parking requirements, the lot(s) shall be secured in such a manner that will provide parking for the life of the project.
+This requirement does not preclude the use of reciprocal parking agreements, so long as the agreement is in a form acceptable to Washoe County. - F. Design of Parking Areas: The design standards for off-street parking facilities shall be set forth in this section;

+(1) Parking Lot Design: Parking lot design and dimensions shall be in accordance with Table C and Figu ure 4.7.